Commonwealth Integrity Commission

 - a public sector integrity division – this will investigate alleged criminal corruption involving government departments and their staff, parliamentarians and their staff, the staff of federal judicial officers, and in appropriate circumstances, recipients of Commonwealth funds.

-Further information on the proposed functions and structure of the CIC is outlined in the following consultation paper.
+Further information on the functions and structure of the CIC as proposed in the 2018 consultation paper is outlined in the following paper.